 Concepts

-Ryte is a state machine engine where Zod schemas define the shape of everything.
+Ryte is a state machine engine where Standard Schema validators define the shape of everything.
+The examples on this page use Zod, but Valibot and ArkType work identically.
 Here's how the pieces fit together.

 Workflow